nhsconnect/nhslogin/src/testing-scenarios.md

 layout: base.njk
 title: Testing scenarios
 ---
-The following testing scenarios should be used as part of the [technical integration](https://digital.nhs.uk/services/nhs-login/nhs-login-for-partners-and-developers/nhs-login-integration-toolkit/integrate#technical-integration-of-your-product) of your product.
+The following testing scenarios should be used as part of the [integration process](https://nhsconnect.github.io/nhslogin/integration-process/) of your product.

 Any test data requests to support these scenarios can be requested via the [NHS login Developer Support Slack](https://nhs-login-support-slack-invite.herokuapp.com/).